Polish historical regions: Historical regions with long existence within the Polish state

+Historical regions being a part of Poland for varying amounts of time

 Another group of territories constituted (either directly or as a fief) a part of the Polish state for varying amounts of time, ranging from episodes in the Middle Ages (e.g. Kłodzko Land, Lusatia) to several hundreds of years in the case of most, like Silesia, Warmia and Powiśle.
 Among them, only Warmia, Powiśle, southern Masuria, as well as Upper, Cieszyn and eastern and northern Lower Silesia retained sizeable Polish-speaking populations into the beginning of 20th century.
 Regions forming part of Poland since first historic rulers Mieszko I and Bolesław I the Brave of the Piast dynasty: